near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 #### Minting

-In order for a token to be minted, you need to call the `nft_mint` function.
-This executes `self.tokens.mint` which will call the mint function in the [core standards](https://github.com/near/near-sdk-rs/blob/master/near-contract-standards/src/non_fungible_token/core/core_impl.rs) and create a record that the `receiver_id` passed into the function owns the specific token.
+In order for a token to be minted you will need to call the `nft_mint` function.
+There are three arguments that are passed to this function.

+- token_id
+- receiver_id
+- token_metadata

+This function executes `self.tokens.mint` which calls the mint function in the [core standards](https://github.com/near/near-sdk-rs/blob/master/near-contract-standards/src/non_fungible_token/core/core_impl.rs) creating a record of the token with the owner being `receiver_id`.

 ```rust
 #[payable]